hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 In addition to the two site-specific subdomains above, there are domain names in the domain `network.lan`: the two services `service1` and `service2`.
-Like the services in the two sites, they resolve to the address of `node1`.
-But the DNS servers in Site 1 and Site 2 use different configurations: in Site 1 the domain names resolve to the node in Site 1 and in Site 2 to the node in Site 2.
-This way, clients in one site can use these domain names to access the services in their respective site without having to know in which site they are.
+Like the services in the two subdomains, they resolve to the address of `node1`.
+But the DNS servers use different configurations: on one server, the domain names resolve to the node `10.20.1.1` and on the other to `10.20.2.1`.
+This way, nodes can use these domain names to access the services in their respective subdomain without having to know in which subdomain they are.

 ## Ansible